insure logo

 Progressive

-Progressive offers an average bundle discount of $194, or 5%.
-The average rate for coverage before the discount is $3,726, and with the discount, it’s reduced to $3,532.
+Progressive provides an average bundle discount of $194, or 5%.
+Before the discount, the average cost for coverage is $3,726.
+After applying the discount, the cost comes down to $3,532.

 Compare home and auto bundles in West Virginia